pump it, twist it, sculpt it

 physical fabrication: Shuhao, Ming, Bolor

 The initial ideation process involved rough paper prototyping to test several interaction ideas, namely pumping, twisting, blowing and bending.
-This was followed by a series of sketches for the final controller design incorporating two of the interactions - pumping and twisting - into the controller.
+This was followed by a series of sketches for the final controller design incorporating two of the interactions - pumping and twisting.
 We came up with the name PUMBOO which is a play on the words 'pumping' and ' balloon'.
 The fabrication process was iterative, going from paper prototyping to foamboard prototyping, to 3D modelling, to 3D printing, then woodwork and final assembly.

 We created 3D animations of balloon models in Cinema 4D.
 Three different balloon objects were modeled to be shown at the end of each game session, and a long inflating balloon was modeled to be used during the balloon pumping stage.
 This balloon explodes if inflated too much.